PeopleSoft RESTListeningConnector Not So "RESTful"

 - Return a response based on my requested data format which was JSON in this example even if that response contains that same server error.

 There is some mention in the 8.53 release notes that if the “Service Configuration” is in Production mode this should not happen.
 However, I double checked that I am in production mode and rebooted the images.
-The same non-RESTful behavior still occured.
+The same non-RESTful behavior still occurred.

 I think Oracle has some improvements to be made here.